caseit-tech-director/caseit-web-netlify/site/content/hiring/director-of-web-development.md

 title: Director of Web Development
-description: As a full stack developer, this individual is passionate about leveraging modern web technology to build an efficient and aesthetic experience, moving swiftly in the face of disaster to fix any issues that may arise.
+description: As a full stack developer, this individual is passionate about leveraging modern web technology to build an efficient and aesthetic experience, moving swiftly in the face of disaster to fix any issues that arise.
 lead: As the Director of Web Development, this individual is passionate in leveraging modern web technologies to build an efficient and aesthetic